 How To Organize A Family In A Small House

 For the record, we love living in a small house.
-In fact, very soon, we will be going even smaller (by moving our family of 4 into a 5th wheel trailer).
 However, living in a small house is not without its challenges.
 As I said before, the main living space does not have a single closet.
 To make matters worse, smells travel fast, and you have to turn sideways when passing each other in the hallway.

 Despite the challenges of living in a small house, I wouldn’t trade it for anything.
 Maybe that’s because, after years of living this way, I’ve learned quite a few small space hacks (which help keep me sane).